atreyeem99/ORCA-keywords/README.md

 - `RI-SOMF(1X)` Invokes the SOMF(1X) treatment of the spin-orbit coupling operator, with RI four the Coulomb part.
 - `VEFF-SOC` Invokes the VEFF-SOC treatment of the spin-orbit coupling operator.
 - `AMFI` Invokes the AMFI treatment of the spin-orbit coupling operator.
+- `AMFI-A` Invokes the AMFI-A treatment of the spin-orbit coupling operator.